julcambec/dl-architectures-from-scratch-for-CPEN455/transformer/README.md

 ## Dataset

 Synthetic `SubstringDataset`: random strings over the alphabet `{c, p, e, n}`, labeled by whether they contain the substring `"cpen"`.
-Generated in-code — no download needed.
+Generated in-code, no download needed.

 ## How to run